miguelfrutos/Ukraine_tweets/README.md

 Setting up Twitter.
 You need to create a "Twitter App".
 Follow the next steps:
 - Visit [Projects & Apps](https://developer.twitter.com/en/portal/projects-and-apps) section in the Developer Portal
 - Sign into your account. (if you dont have one you should create it).
-- Click the “Create an app” button.
+- Click the “Sign up for a developer account” button.
 - Fill-in the form (at least required fields).
 - Grab the details to setup the ingestion script later on.
 - Once you’re in, click the “Create an app” button to start the process.